wakeuplabs-io/starkware-private-erc20/README.md

 To rediscover a user's commitment, the process works as follows:
 1. Fetch all NewCommitment { commitment, enc_output, index } events
-2. Fetch all NewNullifier { nullifier_hash } events.
+2. Fetch all NewNullifier { nullifier } events.
 3. Iterate over the commitments:
    - Attempt decryption.
-If successful, derive the nullifier_hash and check whether it has already been used.
+If successful, derive the nullifier and check whether it has already been used.
-   - If the nullifier_hash hasn't been used, add the commitment to the pool of usable commitments and sum up the value.
+   - If the nullifier hasn't been used, add the commitment to the pool of usable commitments and sum up the value.

 ### Transfer